AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SystemUnitFamilyType/CreateClassInstance.md

 SystemUnitFamilyType.CreateClassInstance Method
 ===============================================
-AutomationML 2.1 APICreates an InternalElement as an instance of this class.
+Creates an InternalElement as an instance of this class.
 All References to Base classes are resolved.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)